automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Talos.md

 # Talos
-## Description: This dinosaur was found with an injured big toe.
+## This dinosaur was found with an injured big toe.